Skip to content

 4. Angular components render each CMS component type

-5. Changes in SmartEdit appear on the storefront immediately — no deployment needed
+5. Changes in SmartEdit show up on the storefront immediately.
+No deployment needed.

 This CMS-driven approach is what makes the storefront “composable” in the marketing sense.
-Pages aren’t hardcoded templates — they’re assembled from components that marketers control.
+Pages aren’t hardcoded templates.
+They’re assembled from components that marketers control.
+In practice, it changes how fast your team can move.
+I’ve seen marketing teams go from “file a Jira ticket and wait 2 weeks” to “do it yourself in 20 minutes.”
+That kind of shift matters.

 FAQ